 State Effect: Commission staffing can be provided by the Department of Budget and Management (DBM) and the Department of Health and Mental Hygiene (DHMH) within existing budgeted resources.
-To the extent that the commission implements recommendations to replace the current hospital assessment, Medicaid expenditures increase by at least \$354.7 million annually beginning in FY 2015.
-The source of these funds is not specified and will depend on the alternatives recommended by the commission.
+To the extent that the commission implements recommendations to replace the current hospital assessment with at least an equivalent amount of general funds, as specified in the bill, Medicaid general fund expenditures increase by at least \$354.7 million annually beginning in FY 2015.
 Depending on the commission's recommendations, separate authorizing legislation may be needed to implement some or all of the recommendations.
-As the commission is also tasked with identifying long-term revenue sources, revenues could increase to support these expenditures, but the exact amount of any revenues cannot be reliably estimated at this time and would require separate authorizing legislation.
+As the commission is also tasked with identifying long-term revenue sources, general fund revenues could increase to support these expenditures, but the exact amount of any revenues cannot be reliably estimated at this time and would require separate authorizing legislation.